 First, determine where you want to bring your Emotional Support Dog.
 You may not need an ESA letter in some instances if you don’t plan to bring your dog on airplanes on in housing.

-In most cases, bringing your dog with you on an airplane or in housing will require an ESA letter written by a licensed mental health professional (psychiatrist, therapist, licensed counselor, etc.) attesting to your need for one.
+In most cases, bringing your dog with you in housing will require an ESA letter written by a licensed mental health professional (psychiatrist, therapist, licensed counselor, etc.) attesting to your need for one.
 This letter needs to state that your mental or emotional disability will be greatly alleviated by your Emotional Support Animal.
 In essence, this document is a “prescription letter.”
-This note authenticates your right to live anywhere with your ESA and travel on airlines together.
+This note authenticates your right to live in most housing units with your ESA.

 If you have a therapist, you should speak to them about writing you a letter.
 The letter should be written on their official letterhead, signed and dated, and must include their license number and the date and place their license was first issued.

 If you don’t already see a therapist or counselor, it’s easy to connect with a licensed mental health professional through USA Service Dogs.
 On our website, we make it simple to schedule an ESA evaluation and obtain an ESA Letter.
 Upon approval, our therapist will email you an official Emotional Support Animal (ESA) Letter.
-According to Federal Law, this ESA letter needs to be renewed annually for air travel but not for housing.
+According to Federal Law, this ESA letter is good for one year and needs to be renewed annually as needed.

 Emotional Support Dogs don’t require special training but should have certain characteristics in order to perform their duties and be a reliable support for you.
 They need to be calm and emotionally stable, obedient in public, and trainable.
 You must be able to provide adequate living conditions for the particular breed of dog.
 For example, if you live in a small apartment, make sure you don’t get a big dog who needs lots of space and time outdoors.